web3bio/ensnode/apps/ensrainbow/README.md

 ENSRainbow is an ENSNode sidecar service for healing ENS labels.
 It provides a simple API endpoint to heal ENS labelhashes back to their original labels.

-Special thanks to [The Graph Protocol](https://github.com/graphprotocol/ens-rainbow) for their work on the original ENS rainbow table generation used in the ENS Subgraph.
+Special thanks to [The Graph](https://thegraph.com/) for their work to generate the [original ENS rainbow table](https://github.com/graphprotocol/ens-rainbow) used in the [ENS Subgraph](https://github.com/ensdomains/ens-subgraph).

 ## Prerequisites